pgalbraith/URL-Detector/README.md

+# NOT MAINTAINED

+This fork is no longer maintained, please use https://github.com/URL-Detector/URL-Detector instead.

 # Url Detector

 The url detector is a library created by the Linkedin Security Team to detect and extract urls in a long piece of text.